 In Short Story class soon after that lesson, I was asked to write a horror story.
 I’m not much of a horror fan, but I do like ghost stories, and I remembered that newspaper article.
 What if, I thought … and out of those thoughts came, A Hostage Situation.

 The success of that story gave me the idea of collecting interesting true stories from my own experience, from stories people told me and from the media.
 Those true stories provided the seeds for the fictitious stories in the collection.
 Sometimes seeds from several sources were combined to produce a single fruit.
 Sometimes the fruit bears very little resemblance to the seed that spawned it.
 But all of the stories have at least a tiny grain of truth in them.
-The stories I’m presenting in this week’s roundup closely follow real events, but with a twist, of course.
+The following stories closely follow real events, but with a twist, of course.

 Strangely enough, for a story with absolutely no supernatural elements, Martha and May came out of a Short Story class on Magic Realism.
 As Magic Realism often revels in the shocking and macabre, we were asked to write about the most bizarre thing we had ever heard of.

 Only recently I had seen a documentary about the American conjoined twins Lori and Reba Schappell.
 What I found bizarre was their absolute ordinariness despite the strangeness of their situation.
 In their forties at the time, while they were joined at the head and shared part of their brain, in every other way they were like any two sisters with completely different personalities and leading separate lives.